Individual support

 Promotion of individuals by career level

-1 Our colleagues at the Graduate Center will advise you before you start your doctorate.
+- 1 Before starting your doctoral program, our colleagues at the Graduate Center will advise you.

-2 Max.
-8 years of research experience after doctorate; non-specialist experience and breaks do not count
+- 2 Max.
+8 years of research experience after earning a PhD.; experience outside the field and career breaks do not count.

-3 3-5 years after first appointment to a tenured professorship
+- 3 3–5 years after initial appointment to a tenured professorship.

-The application deadlines can be extended by periods of parental leave and other interruptions in accordance with the relevant regulations.
+Application deadlines may be extended to account for parental leave and other interruptions, in accordance with the relevant regulations.

 The classification of scientific careers into stages R1 to R4 follows a model recognized throughout Europe that describes the career progression of researchers in a structured manner: